Webtech87/websitedrapaula/STRIPE-BACKEND-FRONTEND.md

 Then, in the page you want to call **Stripe's Checkout Session** (for example BookDetails.tsx or Cart.tsx), add the following
 For a **single product** (BookDetails.tsx)
 ```
+import { useTranslation } from "react-i18next"; // need to install i18n module to use this

 import { loadStripe } from "@stripe/stripe-js";

 const stripePublicKey = import.meta.env.VITE_STRIPE_LIVE_OR_TEST_PUBLISHABLE_KEY;